Buhari appoints nine perm secs – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Acting Head of the Civil Service of the Federation, Dr. Folasade Yemi-Esan, in a statement released the list of the successful Federal Permanent Secretaries, their States of Origin and Zones as indicated against their names.
+Acting Head of the Civil Service of the Federation, Dr. Folasade Yemi-Esan, in a statement released the list of the successful Federal Permanent Secretaries, their states of origin and zones, yesterday.

-She said that their Swearing – in and assignment of Portfolios will be announced in due course.
+She said their swearing in and assignment of portfolios will be announced in due course.

-The nine newly appointed perm secs are: Musa Hassan from Borno State, Ahmed Aliyu, Niger State, Olushola Idowu, Ogun State, Andrew Adejoh, North – Central Zone and Umar Tijjani, North – East Zone.
+The nine newly appointed perm secs are: Musa Hassan from Borno State, Ahmed Aliyu, Niger State, Olushola Idowu, Ogun State, Andrew Adejoh, North Central Zone and Umar Tijjani, North East.

-Others are Dr. Nasir Gwarzo, North – West Zone, Nebeolisa victor Anakali South – East Zone, Fashedemi Temitope Peter, south-west zone and Dr. Evelyn Ngige , South – South Zone
+Others are Dr. Nasir Gwarzo, North West Zone, Nebeolisa victor Anakali South East, Fashedemi Temitope Peter, South West and Dr. Evelyn Ngige, South south Zone.

 Leave a Reply